danapixels/digi-garden/blog/cursor-hotel.md

 - Does it appear sitting in a chair in sitting in a bed?
 - Does sitting in a bed and chair freeze the cursor?
 	- Can do you actions while frozen?
 (You shouldn't be able to)
-- Does moving, clicking stop your AFK timer?
+- Does moving, clicking stop your AFK timer, using the gacha machine?
 Only sitting and sleeping shouldn't affect it.
 - Can you change hats?
 - Can you click and drag to place furniture?
 - Can you delete furniture?